Esri/geodev-hackerlabs/design/smart_mapping_proportional.md

 ###Steps

 1. Go to [www.arcgis.com](https://www.arcgis.com) and login.
-Check `Keep me signed in`.

-2. Use ArcGIS Online to find the `PDX_Neighborhoods_Styled` layer by `al_geodev` or just click [this link](http://www.arcgis.com/home/item.html?id=a77a0ed75b0245dea165c31be5906edc).

-3. Click `Open` > `Add layer to new map`.
+2. Click [this map](http://www.arcgis.com/home/webmap/viewer.html?webmap=6f1f04e49536466fa4a631afcd0141c5) and open it in the Map Viewer.
+Or just continue using your own map from the last step.

-4. Click `PDX Neighborhoods Styled` > `Change Style`.
+3. Click `PDX Neighborhoods Enriched` > `Change Style`.

-    1. Choose to show `TOTAL POPULATION` in the drop-down.
+    1. 1.
+Choose to show `Total Population` in the drop-down.

     Notice how the neighborhoods are automatically re-styled.

-    2. Click `Options` on `Counts and Amounts`.
+    2. 2.
+Click `Options` on `Counts and Amounts`.

-    3. In the `Divided by` dropdown, select `AREA`.
+    3. In the `Divided by` dropdown, select `Area`.

     See how many of the neighborhoods that were previously highlighted fade slightly to maintain focus on densely populated neighborhoods.
-Note, the `AREA` values are in Square Miles.
+Note, the `Area` values are in Square Miles.

     4. Click `OK`.

     5. Click `DONE`.

-Your map should look something like [this map](http://www.arcgis.com/home/webmap/viewer.html?webmap=138d5976b3874ffa9ae56c3c2a32fcd4).
+Your map should look something like [this map](http://www.arcgis.com/home/webmap/viewer.html?webmap=6dd14f639f784ff692327d8f4b3eb00a).

 ###Bonus